wazo-platform/wazo-platform.org/content/uc-doc/administration/call_permissions.md

     `PUT /outcalls/{outcall_id}/callpermissions/{callpermission_id}`

-Note that selecting both a user and an outgoing call for the same call permission doesn\'t mean the call permission applies only to that user.
+Note that selecting both a user and an outgoing call for the same call permission doesn't mean the call permission applies only to that user.
-In fact, it means that the user can\'t call that extension and that the extension can\'t be called on the specific outgoing call.
+In fact, it means that the user can't call that extension and that the extension can't be called on the specific outgoing call.
 This in redundant and you will get the same result by not selecting the user.